HanGRQ/react-movie-labs/README.md

 ---

-### Features.
+## Features.

-+ **Watchlist Functionality** - Users can add and remove movies from their personalized watchlist.
-+ **Responsive UI Design** - Fully responsive layouts using Material-UI Grid for all components, ensuring usability on different screen sizes.
-+ **React Query Integration** - Implemented caching with React Query for all static and parameterized endpoints to improve performance.
+#### **1. Extend the App**

+- **Static TMDB Endpoints**:
+  - Added `/watchlist` to displays movies the user has added to their watchlist, helping them keep track of movies they want to see.
+  - Added `/trending` endpoints to display trending movies.
+  - Added `/upcoming` to show movies scheduled for future release.
+  - Added ` /now_playing ` to show currently playing movies.
+- **Parameterized TMDB Endpoints**:
+  - Added `/movie/:id/recommendations` to suggest similar movies.
+  - Added `/movie/:id/credits` to display cast and crew details.
+  - Added `/movie/:id/similar` to display similar movies.
+- **Extensive Linking**:
+  - From movie details, users can navigate to related content like actor profiles or movie recommendations.
-+ **Pagination** - Displayed movies are paginated for a smoother browsing experience.
+  - Actor pages link back to the movies they have been part of, creating a networked browsing experience.

+#### **2. Extend the Functionality**

+- **Caching with React Query**:
+  - After modifying and checking, all API endpoints (static and parameterized) are cached.
+- **Advanced Filtering Options**:
-+ **Filtering Options** - Users can filter movies by genre, language, star rating, release year, and title.
+  - New options, like language, star rating, and release year are added to the filter.
+- **Sorting and Searching**:
-+ **Sorting Options** - Users can sort movies by title, release date, or rating in ascending or descending order.
+  - Users can sort movies by title, release date, or rating in ascending/descending order.
-+ **Dynamic Empty Slot Management** - In pages like favorites, empty slots dynamically fill to maintain consistent layout.
-+ **Firebase Authentication** - Third-party authentication is integrated using Google Firebase for login/logout functionality.
-+ **New Material-UI Components** - Including Pagination for navigating movie lists, Paper for enhancing visual hierarchy, Avatar for displaying user profile pictures, and Divider for adding structural separation between content sections.
-+ **Extensive Linking** - Movie details page links to actor details, recommendations, and similar movies.
-+ **Custom Theming** - Applied Material-UI theming to customize the app's appearance.
-+ **Static and Dynamic Endpoints** - Fetch and cache data from multiple TMDB endpoints.
+  - Integrated a search bar to find movies.

+#### **3. Additional Features**

+- **Responsive UI Design**:
+  - Fully responsive layouts optimized for various screen sizes using Material-UI Grid.
+- **Pagination**:
+  - Added pagination function to movie lists for smoother browsing experience.
+- **Third-party Authentication**:
+  - Added Firebase Authentication login and logout, including common email with password and Google Sign-In.
+  - Added social sharing buttons to allow users to share movies to platforms such as Twitter or Facebook.
+- **New Material-UI Components**:
+  - **Pagination** for movie lists navigation.
+  - **Paper** for enhanced visual hierarchy in layouts.
+  - **Avatar** for user profile display after login.

 ---